jaocbhebbel/AIS-Resources/VM-Sharing-Etiquette.md

 - Regularly remove unused or obsolete files to avoid clutter.
 If unsure, communicate with the team before deleting shared files.

 ---
+## Security Best Practices

+### 1. Use SSH Keys
+- If accessing the VM remotely, use secure methods like SSH keys rather than plain passwords.
+- Avoid sharing your SSH key or credentials with others.
+If others need access, ensure they generate and use their own keys.

+### 2. Monitor Permissions
+- Be mindful of file permissions.
+Use `chmod` to set appropriate access permissions on your files.
+- Don’t open your directories to everyone unless it's necessary (`chmod 777` should be avoided in most cases).

+### 3. Update and Patch
+- Regularly update your software to ensure it's patched against vulnerabilities.
+Coordinate these updates with the team.

+---